-A gem of a walk along the slopes of the Serra Gelada nature reserve with an amazing panorama across the bay to Altea, round to the towering Peñon d’Ifach rock at Calpe.
+A wonderful walk along the slopes of the Serra Gelada nature reserve, with an amazing panorama across the bay to Altea and the towering Peñon de Ifach rock at Calpe.
 You finish at the clifftop lighthouse (faro) of Albir, with vertigo-inducing views down to the rocks three hundred feet below.

-Happily, there’s a paved road all the way, built in the 1960s to serve the lighthouse, complete with a tunnel through a particularly obstructive bit of mountain, so this is a walk you can take at your own pace.
-Some run it, some cycle it, others gently amble.
+Happily, there’s a paved road all the way, built in the 1960s to serve the lighthouse, complete with a tunnel through a particularly obstructive bit of mountain.
+So this is a walk you can take at your own pace – some run it, some cycle it, others gently amble.

 The first section takes you through fragrant pine woods which slope steeply down from the peaks above to the sea below.
 There are plenty of route markers and signs (in English as well as Spanish) telling you more about the flora, fauna and geology of the peninsula.